der-mac/dermac-kodi/README.md

 This happens only if the installed version is older (or not present) than the version that should be installed

 The userconfig-resource creates a personalized configuration for the given user.
-If the user is not present, the resource can create the user for you (please change the default password 'kodi' as soon as possible).
+If the user is not present, the resource can create the user for you (please change the default password 'chang3_me' as soon as possible).

 ## Setup